bluemoth/Stanford_Algorithms/README.md

 # Stanford Algorithms Online Course

-This repo contains submitted homeworks submitted for the Stanford Algorithms (online) course offered through coursera.
+This repo contains submitted homeworks for the Stanford Algorithms (online) course offered through coursera (https://www.coursera.org/specializations/algorithms?).

+A very helpful class to gain understanding around algorithms, data structures, and how to think about approaching computer science problems.

 Module1 - Divide and Conquer, Sorting and Searching, and Randomized Algorithms
 <ul>